-According to the armistice, the left bank of the Rhine had to be evacuated by December 4th 6 am.
-For most people defeat had come as a complete surprise, because until the very last moment the war propaganda had promised victory.
-Still German troops were in France and Belgium, there had been no fighting on German soil .. now Allied troops would soon occupy the left bank and bridgeheads at Cologne, Coblenz and Mayence.
-A 50 km wide strip along the Rhine on the right bank had been declared demilitarized zone.
+Still, German troops were in France and Belgium, there had been no fighting on German soil … now Allied troops would soon occupy the left bank and bridgeheads at Cologne, Coblenz, and Mainz.
+A 50 km wide strip along the Rhine on the right bank had been declared a demilitarized zone.

 Uncertainty about the future